bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 To write a review you need to see the exact source code and other metadata about the crate.
 Click on the crate name in the list and it will open:

-- VSCode in the directory with the source code
+- VSCode in the directory with a copy of the original dependency source code
 - [crev.dev](https://web.crev.dev/rust-reviews/crates/) for other people reviews
 - crates.io for basic information
 - lib.rs for extended information